-Our study's focus is on the emergence of this specter discourse, and its role in translating and crystallizing Wal-Mart's hyperglobalization discourse (Fairclough & Thomas, 2004).
-We conduct a critical discourse analysis: '[C]ritical discourse analysis is concerned with the process of ideological struggle, examining the ways in which social realities are produced, reproduced, resisted, and transformed' (Mumby, 2004, p.
-239).
-Specifically, it is by translating and crystallizing (or reifying) dead leaders' ideas within contemporary moments that the hereand-now living leaders facilitate their hyperglobalization discourse through narratives which appear to be polyphonic stories incorporating the voice of a ghost.
+Our study focus is the emergence of this specter-discourse, and its role in translating and crystallizing Wal-Mart's hyperglobalization discourse (Fairclough & Thomas, 2004).
+We conduct a critical discourse analysis: "Thus, critical discourse analysis is concerned with the process of ideological struggle, examining the ways in which social realities are produced, reproduced, resisted, and transformed" (Mumby, 2004:239).
+Specifically it is by translating and crystallizing (or reifying) dead leader's ideas within contemporary moments that the here-and-now living-leaders facilitate their hyperglobalization discourse through narratives which appear to be polyphonic stories incorporating the voice of a ghost.
 (Later we explain further the distinction we draw between narrative and story.)
 Narrating Sam's ghost in a way that looks like storytelling has a role in legitimating hyperglobalization discourse.
-For example, the China Wal-Mart web site states:
+For example, the China Wal-Mart web-site states: